aaltonewmedia/learn.newmedia.dog/content/tutorials/touchdesigner/text-highlight/index.md

 - Word Wrap | On
 - Change the Font options and Width and Height of the Layout to your liking.
 You can see all the setting I have changed from the image below.

 6. At this point it's a good idea to test the code.
 Right-click on the `text_highlight_script` DAT and choose `Run Script`.
 You should see the `text_output` DAT update with the processed text and the `Text COMP` update show the formatted text.
 If it doesn't work, check the error messages and go back step-by-step to see where the you might have done something incorrectly.

+7. Add a `DAT Execute` DAT, write `text_input` to the DATs property to monitor changes happening in the input text.

-Edit the onTableChange() method to include a call to run our script whenever the input text changes.
+8. Edit the onTableChange() method to include a call to run our script whenever the input text changes.

 ```python
 def onTableChange(dat):